Therapist Brings Music To Life's Fragile Moments

 On his first day at Memorial, he met a patient who could only walk 6 meters.
 During a single music therapy session in conjunction with physical therapy, the patient walked 76 meters in rhythm with her favorite Cuban music, smiling for the first time since she came to the hospital.

-Datasource: Music Therapy Program Memorial Rehabilitation Institute
+Music Therapy Program at Memorial

 From that day forward, Trent has worked tirelessly to expand the music therapy program and provides music therapy individually and collaboratively with other disciplines.

 The program at Memorial includes therapeutic drumming groups, music and memory groups, live music-assisted guided relaxations for pain management, a music library program to enhance neuroplasticity in patients with strokes, and an inpatient choir for individuals with aphasia.
 The program has spanned into acute care, outpatient rehabilitation, post-op, and in one occasion, during the actual surgery for the purpose of pain management.

 Multiple musicians have been patients at Memorial Rehabilitation Institute and have expressed fear of never being able to perform again.
 One patient, Greg, was a singer-songwriter who suffered limb loss from a train accident.
 He expressed fear of not being able to “make ends meet” post-discharge.
 Trent saw the opportunity and not only provided a platform for an in- house concert, but partnered with a local recording studio to help provide necessary equipment to record a full-length album for Greg to sell in order to help cover his cost of living.